5122684/Vuln-Scanner/README.md

-# ⚡ VulnProbe — XSS & SQL Injection Scanner
+# ⚡ VulnScanner — XSS & SQL Injection Scanner

 > A beautiful, dark-themed web security tool that crawls HTML forms and tests for XSS and SQL Injection vulnerabilities using cURL, DOM parsing, and payload injection.